 Teaches on global public health, emerging infections and epidemics, onchocerciasis, hiv/malaria interactions to DTM&H and DTN students.
 Also teaches on Epidemiology and Control of Communicable Diseases, HIV, Malaria, and Study Design study units.

-Is PI on a grant from Wellcome Trust on doucmenting lessons learned from epidemics and outbreak response.
+Is PI on a grant from Wellcome Trust on documenting lessons learned from epidemics and outbreak response.
 He is also a co-investigator on two studies of COVID-19 in Brazil.

 Has recently held grants or is a co-investigator on grants from Wellcome, NIHR and MRC on outbreak response, and the population impact of Zika virus in Brazil.